| Mexico

 declined considerably from peak levels achieved in the mid-1990s, when

 output exceeded 700,000 bbl/d; production in 2013 was under 300,000 bbl/d.
+Mexico is believed to possess considerable hydrocarbon resources in the

 deepwater Gulf of Mexico that have not yet been developed.
 PEMEX has been